Employer Of Record In Oman

 Employees have to pay 7% tax as Social Security tax in Oman.

-As a business owner, you are also accountable to pay corporate taxes in Oman.
-Once you have served 90 days or more within 12 months, the government considered this duration as a permanent establishment of the organization in Oman and makes you accountable to pay 15% corporate tax from the taxable income.
+As a business owner, you are also accountable for paying corporate taxes in Oman.
+Once you have served 90 days or more within 12 months, the government considers this duration as a permanent establishment of the organization in Oman and makes you accountable for paying 15% corporate tax from the taxable income.

 Oman actively seeks to attract foreign investors, especially in the manufacturing, tourism, education, and information technology sectors.
 Investments that transfer the latest technology, create jobs, and provide professional training to Omani nationals are the most in-demand and are supported by the authorities.